CCI-MOC/xdmod-cntr/XdmodAID.md

 could drop in the xdmod team's dockerfile.
 I had planned to do this after moving xdmod-openshift into it's own dockerfile.

+#Basic setup
+##relams
+###jobs
+###cloud

+#xdmod-setup

+xdmod-setup is a tool used to configure/reconfiure parts of xdmod.
+It is an interactive tool that is used to setup the databases, parts of supremm and to update configuration files.

+#xdmod-init

 #Basic Processing

 The overall processing flow is as follows